kcl-ddh/kiln/docs/source/searching.rst

 * a Cocoon transformer to communicate with a Solr server as part of a pipeline match;
-* customisable XSLT for generating Solr index documents from TEI files, and
+* customisable XSLT for generating Solr index documents from TEI files; and
 * an Ant build task to index the entire site, by recursively crawl a Cocoon-generated page linking to the index documents to be added to the server.